regulate-tech/rtfm-chatbot/README.md

 > **A "Digital Kitchen" for building, breaking, and understanding Local AI.**

-This application is an interactive educational tool designed to help NHS staff and developers understand the components of a modern AI Chatbot.
+This application is an interactive educational tool designed to help public sector staff and developers understand the components of a modern AI Chatbot.
 It runs entirely locally on your machine using **Streamlit** (for the UI) and **Ollama** (for the AI brain), ensuring data privacy while you experiment.

 ---